 The photo tray came with 5 free photo pages.
 Yippee!

 There are a few different ways to get a picture onto the Canon Selphy printer before you print it.
 You can even edit the picture through the printer.
 But I prefer to use all my cool editing effects on PicMonkey, like I have for the past year and a half.
-Our examples are seen below:
+Our examples are seen below:#1 ~ use the WiFi from your cell phone to send the photo to the printer.
+If your phone doesn't have WiFi, I believe there is a place to connect a Firewire cable.

 #2 ~ (my way) Edit the pictures on your computer, save them to a USB, then print them.
 However, my two photos were separate files.
 Michael was able to put them together as one photo, using one of the printer menu options.
 You can also print 4 or 8 pictures (or a scrambled collage) on one 4x6, but then I feel like the pictures are way too small.
 I'd prefer my pictures to be no smaller than 2x3.